ljh-7/ljh-7.github.io/_posts/2025-2-18-Course-Info.markdown

 title:  "Course Info"
 description: Information about our course
 date:   2025-02-16
 excerpt: With the growing deployment of AI systems in real-world applications, ensuring that these systems are trustworthy, i.e.,   secure, robust, interpretable, privacy-preserving, fair, and protected by intellectual property rights, has become more important than ever.
-Trustworthy AI is an emerging branch of AI that aims to address the trustworthiness issues of existing AI algorithms and models and ultimately achieve responsible and trustworthy artificial intelligence (AI).
-This course systematically introduces the main research directions of trustworthy AI and the existing works in each direction.
+Trustworthy AI is an emerging branch of AI that aims to address the trustworthiness issues of existing AI algorithms and models and ......
 ---

 <div style="margin-bottom: 60px;">